You may like the overall appearance of your boat, but

 Fiberglass

-allow to dry before reviewing the state of your fiberglass.
-It’s also a
+allow to dry before reviewing the state of your fiberglass

 good idea to take a “before and after” picture to get a sense of how much the